aletson/votefinder-web/README.md

 ## Usage
 `pip install -r requirements.txt && python -Wall manage.py runserver`

-You may also run using Passenger with the included `passenger_wsgi.py` (you will need to move `settings.py` into the `votefinder` directory.
+You may also run using Passenger with the included `passenger_wsgi.py`.

 Add `curl -s https://your.host/autoupdate` to your crontab.